 Google displays star ratings against search results, but only for companies who collect product reviews and also include the relevant Google-friendly code on their product/service pages.
 You can take advantage of Rich Results and the benefits they bring.

-We offer rich snippets across all of our plans, including our essential plan, with the use of our latest product review widget.
+We offer rich snippets across all of our plans, including our Early Stage plan, with the use of our latest product review widget.

 What are Rich Snippets and what do they do?

 Rich snippets are a term used to describe structured data which can be added to your webpages HTML.
 This allows for a search engine (e.g Google) to read or ‘Crawl’ your webpage and understand the information you present.
 It must be noted that review rich snippets are just one type of rich snippet, and that is what our widget allows for.

 Once Google has determined the content of your page by crawling the data, it will then be able to display this in Search Engine Results Pages (or SERP’s for short).
 Review data will benefit your product pages through Rich Snippet data.